Skip to main content

 This is an enormously powerful form of coverage.
 Think of it this way: the insurance company is saying, “We cover everything that happens to your property, except for these specific things we are listing.”
 The list of exclusions is finite and defined.
 The list of covered perils is, by design, unlimited.
 If a cause of loss is not listed in the exclusions section of the policy, it is covered — period.

 Open perils coverage captures losses that nobody anticipated when the policy was written.
 A meteorite strikes your roof.
 A delivery truck rolls into your living room.
 A chemical spill from a neighbor’s property damages your foundation.
+An ice dam causes water damage.
+A tree falls on your house.
 None of these perils need to be specifically named in your policy for them to be covered.
 Under open perils, if it is not excluded, it is covered.
+You do not need to match the damage to a specific listed peril; you only need to show that a loss occurred.

 The Burden of Proof Under Open Perils